Radio Philippines Network: Second downfall (2003–2007)

-In the mid-2000s, a major network war in the ratings game ensued with the battle of the Taiwanese/Korean-language television series (which started through ABS-CBN's broadcast of Taiwanese series Meteor Garden) between the two leading networks, ABS-CBN and GMA, causing RPN into decline in the telenovelas battle.
+In the mid-2000s, a major network war in the ratings game ensued with the battle of the Taiwanese/Korean-language television series (which started through ABS-CBN's broadcast of Taiwanese series Meteor Garden) between the two leading networks, ABS-CBN and GMA, causing RPN to decline in the telenovelas battle.

-On February 19, 2004, Republic Act No. 9250 signed by President Gloria Macapagal Arroyo renewed RPN its congressional franchise for another 25 years.
+On February 19, 2004, Republic Act No. 9250 signed by President Gloria Macapagal Arroyo renewed RPN's congressional franchise for another 25 years.
 It was also in the same year when the network launched its primetime block, dubbed as The Prime Shift, blocktimed by Solar Entertainment Corporation.
-The said programming block lasted until 2006 – largely due to continued financial turmoil – shrunk to 24 TV Stations to just 8 TV Stations by 2007.
+The said programming block lasted until 2006 – largely due to continued financial turmoil – shrunk from 24 TV Stations to just 8 TV Stations by 2007.

 Solar Entertainment era (2007–2014)

 Blocktime with Solar, as C/S; C/S9; Solar TV (2007–2011)

-On March 11, 2007, after its initial tieup with The Prime Shift block, RPN announced a partnership with Solar Entertainment Corporation, an operator of a number of cable channels in the country.
+On March 11, 2007, after its initial tieup with The Prime Shift block, RPN announced that they have reached a partnership with Solar Entertainment Corporation, an operator of a number of cable channels in the country.
 The company began co-producing new programming for the network, such as a local version of the Top Model franchise.
 The network underwent management changes on December 24, 2007, as Tonypet Albano (undersecretary and executive director of Malacañang's Office of Political Coalition Affairs and Deputy Spokesperson of TEAM Unity, now Vice-Governor of Isabela) was appointed chairman of the network (replacing Education Undersecretary Mona Valisno, incumbent Presidential Assistant for Education).
 Undersecretary Robert Rivera was appointed director of the board, while the president and chief executive officer became former senator Orlando "Orly" Mercado.

-Mercado's first major move was to expand their partnerships with Solar Entertainment.
+Mercado's first major move was to expand its partnerships with Solar Entertainment.
 Programming from Solar's cable network C/S was added to RPN's lineup at the beginning of the new year, and PBA basketball would also return to the network beginning in the 2008–09 season, as part of Solar Sports' new three-year deal with the league after an expiration of ABC's contract due to the network's rebranding as TV5, because of the blocktime agreement with Malaysian-based Media Prima Berhad subsidiary MPB Primedia, Inc. and intense bidding war with ABS-CBN.

 In October 2008, RPN's stations ultimately took on the C/S name as part of their permanent branding, and rebranded itself as C/S 9.
-On November 29, 2009, the network re-branded again under the new name Solar TV.
+On November 29, 2009, the network rebranded again under the new name Solar TV.
 In late 2010, it was revealed that RPN would no longer carry PBA games, due to planned network re-launch to occur in 2011, with more "feminine" programming.